Warday: Economy, culture, and society

-The EMP destroyed most bank accounts, 401(k) plans, pension funds, financial records, the stock market, the credit system and other electronically stored assets in the United States and Canada.
-Money had undergone a rapid deflation and the economy reverted to a Gold Dollar system.
+The EMP event destroyed most bank accounts, 401(k) plans, pension funds, financial records, the stock market, the credit system and other electronically stored assets in Canada and the former United States.
+Money in the former United States had undergone a rapid deflation and the economy reverted to a Gold Dollar system.
 Most electronic machinery and devices are also irretrievably damaged.
-Oil falls to 12 cents a barrel, while many other nations have called in loans and debts owed them by the United States.
+Oil falls to 11 cents a barrel, while many other nations have called in loans and debts owed them by the United States.

 The Catholic and Episcopal churches reunite, and assisted suicide in the face of painful terminal illness is accepted and sanctioned by religious leaders including the Holy See.
 Wicca, "alternative" medicine, and organic medicine become common.
 Many Americans become Destructuralists, anarchists, and Luddites, rejecting civic authority and returning to a primitive lifestyle.
 Damaged communication systems mean that the American people remain isolated, and many believe that the USSR had won the war.

 Foreign companies move into the unaffected regions of the U.S. to sell electronics, machinery, and investments, while exploiting it for natural resources, leading to fears that the United States will be reduced to Third World dependency.
 In spite of this, most Americans believe that the United States will recover its status as a great power.

 The USSR

 Through their interviews Strieber and Kunetka hear many reports and rumors on the current state of the Soviet Union.
 It is certain that the USSR collapsed, with almost half its population killed on Warday or dead by the time the authors are writing the book five years later.
 Yet whether the Soviet premier and Politburo survived remains a mystery.
 Some former Soviet republics (such as the "Kingdom of Azerbaijan" as well as a White Russian enclave) have declared themselves independent states.
 It has been reported, though unconfirmed, that mysterious "purple bombs" destroyed Ukraine's wheat fields.

-Although the Soviet Army units stationed in the Warsaw Pact nations disbanded due to the lack of orders or direction from Moscow, rogue Soviet submarines still roam the Arctic, raiding Alaskan and Canadian coastal towns for supplies.
+Although Soviet Army units stationed in the Warsaw Pact nations disbanded due to lack of orders or direction from Moscow, rogue Soviet submarines still roam the Arctic, raiding Alaskan and Canadian coastal towns for supplies.
 These are actively hunted by the Royal Navy, and their remaining warheads are still targeted on the United States, with it being noted in one case that a submarine was merely a minute from destroying the West Coast before its destruction by the Royal Navy.